fearofcode/bateman/README.md

 There are three fixed numerical parameters Bateman tries to optimize when it runs: the "buy trigger", the "sell trigger", and a stop loss.

-1. The "*buy trigger*" is the amount above the open price for the day that it will buy at.
+1. The *buy trigger* is the amount above the open price for the day that it will buy at.
 So if the stock opens at 100 and the buy trigger is taken to be 0.5, any price above 100.5 will be acted upon.
-2. The "*sell trigger*" is the amount above the price shares were purchased at to sell.
+2. The *sell trigger* is the amount above the price shares were purchased at to sell.
 If the sell trigger is not met by the end of the day, the shares are sold so that no positions are carried overnight.
 3. The *stop loss* is used in the normal sense as a [risk management](http://www.investopedia.com/articles/trading/09/risk-management.asp) procedure to cut losses.

 To find what the values of these constants should be for a given stock, it downloads recent data for that stock and tries to find the specific numbers that would be most profitable for that data.
 To compute this, it takes a given possible candidate set of constants and [backtests](http://en.wikipedia.org/wiki/Backtesting) them, simulating trading using the historical data it acquires.
 As it's an optimization algorithm, it gravitates towards more profitable constants.